Karli, India

 On 4 January 1779, during the First Anglo-Maratha War, forces of the Maratha Empire confronted at Karli a force of six companies of grenadier sepoys in the British service, which set out from Bombay with the intention of reaching Puna.
-In the skirmish was killed the British commander, Captain Stewart.
+In the skirmish, the British commander, Captain Stewart, was killed.

 Administration

 The village is administrated by a sarpanch, an elected representative who leads a gram panchayat.
 At the time of the 2011 Census of India, the village was a self-contained gram panchayat, meaning that there were no other constituent villages governed by the body.

 Demographics

 At the 2011 census, the village comprised 624 households.
 The population of 2748 was split between 1439 males and 1309 females.